RetroGameCraft/GSpawn-Doc/GSpawn - Doc.md

 ## What is GSpawn - Level Designer?

 GSpawn allows you to build and edit scenes inside the Unity Editor using a plethora of tools such as tile rules, curve spawn, modular snapping to name just a few.
-It can be used for creating modular and outdoor environments and tile worlds.
+It can be used for creating modular & outdoor environments and tile worlds.

 ## Additional Info